 The Android Open Source Project continues to be the foundation of Android’s success, thanks to countless hours of developer input from around the world.
 While Android devices aren’t going anywhere soon, Google is already looking to a future operating system.

-Google Fuchsia first popped up on GitHub in August 2016.
+Google Fuchsia first popped up on GitHub in August 2016 but we’ve heard little about it since.
 We still don’t know too much about Fuchsia and if or when it will appear for consumers.
 It appears to be designed for an even wider range of devices than Android.
-Fuchsia also features Google’s own non-Linux kernel and supports Google’s Dart scripting language.
+Fuchsia also features Google’s own non-Linux kernel called Zircon and supports Google’s Dart scripting language.
 At the moment, Fuchsia is open source and free software just like Android.
 Let’s hope any future plans stay that way.
+Interested developers can download and build the OS from the Fushsia website.